glovecchi0/neuvector-tf/README.md

 # Security from scratch

-Create a K8s cluster managed by NeuVector from day one.
+Create a K8s cluster protected by NeuVector from day one.

 ## Google Kubernetes Engine | Procedure